waku-org/specs/standards/core/rln-contract.md

 - The membership keeper MUST be able to withdraw their deposit.
 - Any user other than the membership keeper MUST NOT be able to withdraw its deposit.
 - A deposit MUST be withdrawn in full.
-- A withdrawal MUST fail if the membership is not in _GracePeriod_, _Expired_, or _ErasedAwaitsWithdrawal_.
+- A withdrawal MUST fail if the membership is not in _ErasedAwaitsWithdrawal_.
 - A membership MUST become _Erased_ after withdrawal.

 ## Governance and upgradability